-When people talk about equity in mathematics education, they are often talking about more equal access to high-quality mathematics instruction, better resources, and advanced courses.
+When people talk about equity in math education, they are often talking about more equal access to high-quality mathematics instruction, better resources, and advanced courses.
 They might also mean higher achievement for historically low-performing students, like Black students or students from low-income backgrounds.
-Equitable teaching practices, like these key ideas about mathematics teaching & Complex Instruction, can go a long way towards helping every student have access to high-quality mathematics learning, and consequently higher achievement.
+Equitable teaching practices, like these key ideas about mathematics teaching & collaborative math, can go a long way towards helping every student have access to high-quality mathematics learning, and consequently higher achievement.
 But that’s only part of the picture.

-An overemphasis on access and achievement through “good” math teaching ignores the fact that the school mathematics curriculum is ripe with political, racial and gender bias.
+An overemphasis on access and achievement through “good” math teaching ignores the fact that the school math curriculum is ripe with political, racial, gender, and other biases.
 How and what students are expected to learn inherently gives some students easier access than others.
-The mathematics that we value, and therefore use to gauge achievement, reflects the viewpoints of the dominant group in our society (i.e. White, middle class, heterosexual male).
-The existing mathematics curriculum sends strong messages about who is capable of learning mathematics.
-It’s no wonder that some students struggle to succeed in mathematics and that others actively choose not to engage in mathematics.
+The mathematics that we value, and therefore use to gauge achievement, reflects the viewpoints of the dominant group in our society (e.g., white, middle class, heterosexual, able-bodied, male).
+The existing math curriculum sends strong messages about who is capable of learning math.
+It’s no wonder that some students struggle to succeed in math and that others actively choose not to engage.

 For example, consider the following question: